 Don’t drink heaps of caffeine when you are stressed.
 It will hype you up.
 Try other alternatives like Coconut water that is hydrating or herbal tea.

 Making fresh ginger tea helps digestion and reduces stress.
 Just peel 1 inch of fresh ginger root and cut it into pieces.
 Cover with 2-3 cups of water and boil for 10-20 minutes.
 You can drink it with honey or on its own to help aid digestion and reduce stress.

-Read these pages to help with migraine headaches and holidays and reducing stress.
+Read these pages to help manage migraine headaches and holidays and reduce stress: